Advent Thoughts and Christmas Musings

 Seven Mysteries of the Christian Faith

-Larry was a young pastor, still getting started in his first congregation.
+Larry was a young pastor, still getting settled in his first congregation.
 Crystal had been his high school sweetheart, the only girl he ever wanted to marry.
-One day, out of the blue, Crystal called Larry.
-“I need your help,” she said.
-“Charlie and I both need your help.
-Our marriage is in trouble…has been for a while… and he has finally agreed to see a counselor with me… Do you ever do marriage counseling?”
+When she calls him for help, her request involves counseling to save her marriage.
 Years earlier, Larry had promised Crystal that he would always do whatever she asked of him.
 But can he give her the help she needs to preserve her marriage?
 And how will that counseling affect his own efforts to live a holy Christian life?